pachamaltese/janeaustenr/cran-comments.md

 I believe it would violate Project Gutenberg's license to change these in the texts, so I would like to keep them as is.

-Also, there was a message about possibly invalid URLs for the Project Gutenberg URLs in the .Rd files, and about possibly mis-spelled words in DESCRIPTION (Austen's at 2:30 and 6:34, Northanger at 8:32).
+Also, there was a message about possibly invalid URLs for the Project Gutenberg URLs in the .Rd files, and about possibly mis-spelled words in DESCRIPTION ("Austen's" at 2:30 and 6:34, "Northanger" at 8:32).

 * Project Gutenberg blocks automated traffic, which caused the issue with the possibly invalid URLs.
 * Those words are spelled correctly.